 12 years after its founding in January of 2009, blockchain technology is taking shape as a global force for validating all kinds of transactions.
 Big banks are no longer skeptics.
 JP Morgan’s chief executive Jamie Dimon dismissed Bitcoin in 2017 (“a fraud,” “worse than tulip bulbs”); now his firm is playing a key role in installing Ethereum as a linchpin of interbank information sharing.

-The two leading blockchains, Bitcoin and Ethereum, are burning through far too much electricity at the moment, it is true, but the solution is already here: the energy-intensive network competition required to run the earliest blockchains, known as “proof of work,” is already obsolete.
-Proof of work systems require a computational arms race that essentially rewards the participants burning the most power.
+The two leading blockchains, Bitcoin and Ethereum, are burning through far too much electricity at the moment, it is true: the energy-intensive network competitions required to run the earliest blockchains, known as “proof of work,” require a computational arms race that essentially rewards the participants burning the most power.
 But already, today, energy-efficient alternative public blockchains based on a new technology known as “proof of stake” are available, including Polkadot, Cosmos and Avalanche, and Ethereum is not far behind.

 “The energy consumption of a single transaction on Bitcoin or Ethereum is stratospheric at the moment,” Cornell computer science professor and Avalanche co-founder Emin Gün Sirer told me.
 “Proof of stake stands poised to change all this drastically… [it’s] somewhere between a million to a billion times more efficient than Proof of Work.”